North Korea blames South for COVID-19 outbreak

 The World Health Organisation has cast doubts on North Korea’s claims, saying in June the situation could be getting worse.

 “Whatever the truth behind the numbers, this is the story being told to the North Korean citizens.
-And right now the numbers are telling them that the epidemic is over,” Martyn Williams, a researcher with the U.S.-based 38 North Project who has been tracking the North Korean outbreak, said.
+And right now the numbers are telling them that the epidemic is over,” Martyn Williams, a researcher with the U.S.-based 38 North Project who has tracked the North Korean outbreak, said.

 Like other countries, North Korea is likely balancing the need for control – whether for political or medical reasons – with public fatigue over restrictions, he said.

-Pyongyang’s declaration of victory over COVID-19 comes despite no known vaccine program.
+Pyongyang’s declaration of victory over COVID comes despite no known vaccine program.

-Instead, the country says it relied on lockdowns, homegrown medicine treatments, and what Kim called the “advantageous Korean-style socialist system”.
+Instead, the country said it relied on lockdowns, homegrown medicine treatments, and what Mr Kim called the “advantageous Korean-style socialist system”.

 – AAP